-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 23, 2012 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 23, 2012 in Motorcycle Accidents

 Motorcycle accidents can be devastating to your family, your finances, and your health, and while motorcycle riding is slightly more risky than driving a car, that doesn't necessarily mean that it's your fault when an accident occurs.

 In fact, because Indiana law requires a special endorsement for motorcycle riders on their drivers' license, motorcyclists are among the safest drivers on the road.

-The particulars of each case will necessarily be unique in some ways, and pursuing a lawsuit for motorcycle accidents should always start with a consultation with an experienced personal injury attorney.
+The particulars of each case will necessarily be unique in some ways, and pursuing a lawsuit for motorcycle accidents should always start with a consultation with an experienced personal injury attorney in South Bend.
 Be sure to be specific and document as much as possible as you speak with your attorney, to make sure that you don't leave any details out which could be critical to the case.

 The factors your attorney will be especially concerned with, in order to determine if there's a case to be won, are the following:

 - Who else was involved?